-Policies & interventions Category Infrastructure, Governments often either own assets such as the road and rail networks (and therefore the level of technological readiness for low carbon technologies that they have), or can control how they will evolve over time.
-Governments can also play a role in the evolution of new assets and business business models - potentially through funding not available in commercial markets. models While regulators have duties to consumers and to companies, governments set the strategic direction and framework within which they work.
+Policies & interventions Category Infrastructure, assets and business models Governments often either own assets such as the road and rail networks (and therefore the level of technological readiness for low carbon technologies that they have), or can control how they will evolve over time.
+Governments can also play a role in the evolution of new business models - potentially through funding not available in commercial markets.
+While regulators have duties to consumers and to companies, governments set the strategic direction and framework within which they work.
 Where certain outcomes - such as grid capacity - are important for decarbonisation, government can influence spending.
-Awareness of the costs of using O&G can be an effective part of policy, but action in specific areas is also required to accelerate change away from O&G. Consumer expectations Policy can also target consumers' reluctance to change technology and the inertia that can affect different markets.
+Consumer expectations Awareness of the costs of using O&amp;G can be an effective part of policy, but action in specific areas is also required to accelerate change away from O&amp;G. Policy can also target consumers' reluctance to change technology and the inertia that can affect different markets.
 In combination with subsidies, demonstrating that new technologies are effective for consumers can improve demand.
 Demonstrator projects and pilot schemes are an important part of improving the demand for new technologies and normalising their use.
 Direct programmes to educate consumers and show how new technologies can be employed and work well for them can be effective - for instance, Business Energy Scotland helps publicise energy and heat options.
-Measures to make active travel choices, such as walking and

 Measures to make active travel choices, such as walking and cycling, safer and more attractive options can change the structure of choices made by consumers in transport markets.

-Policies & interventions Category Current patterns of usage have been driven by governments pursuing economic growth and other policy goals.
+Actions of government and regulators Current patterns of usage have been driven by governments pursuing economic growth and other policy goals.
 One critical policy action is to ensure that the consequences of emitting GHG are considered alongside the merits of economic growth when looking at choice, investment decisions and policies.
-This can lead to difficult trade-offs but can be used to Actions of inform a wide range of policy making.
-Greater awareness and government clear targets now mean that in contrast to the past, these tradeand offs are more likely to be actively considered in making regulators decisions.
+This can lead to difficult trade-offs but can be used to inform a wide range of policy making.
+Greater awareness and clear targets now mean that in contrast to the past, these trade-offs are more likely to be actively considered in making decisions.
 Planning policy can be changed and used in two ways: first, to influence the efficiency of new buildings and how they use energy and what sources of energy they use; secondly, to influence population locations - where people live is a key factor in the shape of transport demand and how people use transport networks.

-5. Chapter 3 - Just Transition Scenario Analysis
+Chapter 3 - Just Transition scenario analysis